Diego Hypólito: Eponymous skills

 Hypólito has one skill on floor exercise officially named after him called the Hypólito on floor, which was successfully completed when he won the gold medal on the individual floor event at the 2006 FIG Artistic Gymnastics World Cup Final in São Paulo, Brazil, defeating the then reigning Olympic floor champion, Kyle Shewfelt of Canada, in the process.
 The skill is a full-twisting Arabian double (front) layout and was assigned a D-score of F (0.6).

 Personal life

+Hypólito was in a relationship with lawyer Marcus Duarte between 2018 and 2020.

 Hypólito came out as gay in May 2019.
 In an article for UOL Esporte, Hypólito described many years of struggling with his sexuality because of his deeply religious upbringing, but wrote, "I want people to know that I'm gay and that I'm not ashamed of it."

+In December 2019, he claimed to have been a Christian since childhood and to attend Bola de Neve Church every week.

 Alongside his sister Daniele, he entered Big Brother Brasil as a contestant in its 25th season.